cshorter-tech/NASA_NodeJS_Project/readme.txt

 # NPM package

 Can run scripts in the root folder by changing folder and initiating npm or by --prefix foldername

+# Creating more functionality

+Collections & Models to add Launches, Upcoming and History